-Research has shown that the most important factor in a music student’s ability to perform is not some kind of inborn musical talent, but the amount of time spent practicing.
-But what exactly is meant by practicing?
+Research shows that the most important factor in a music student’s ability to perform is not some kind of inborn musical talent, but the amount of time spent practicing.
+But what exactly does it mean to practice?
 A piano student who sits down, tinkers around a while, then plays a few favorite songs may call that practicing, but is that student getting the most out of the time spent at the keyboard?
-Deliberate practice has certain characteristics that can make every practice session count.

 In his bestselling book, Talent is Overrated, Fortune Magazine editor Geoff Colvin uses the phrase, “deliberate practice” to describe the kind of practice that helps performers get better at what they do.
 He names several characteristics of deliberate practice, four of which apply well to piano studies.

 First of all, deliberate practice helps a performer improve.
 It requires students to work on things a little beyond their current level.
 Deliberate practice builds skills through drills and exercises that actually make the mind and body better able to perform very specific tasks.
 It also rehearses and refines more complex performances, such as pieces of music, that are chosen to be challenging but not too difficult for the student’s level of ability.